Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 The main idea of this paper originated from the first named author's work on the algebraic formalism of quantum field theory, \cite{Pa10}.
 Thus, in the appendix, Section \ref{section6}, we decided to add an explanation of the quantum origin of the Lie algebra representation attached to a given hypersurface $X_G$ (subsection \ref{subs6.1}).
 Finally, we include subsection \ref{subs6.2} on $L_{\infty}$-algebras, $L_{\infty}$-morphisms, and $L_{\infty}$-homotopies in order to explain the notations and conventions used throughout the paper. \\

 Before finishing the introduction, we mention two things.
 Firstly, our theory can be generalized to toric complete intersections from hypersurfaces and conjecturally to any algebraic varieties.
-It would be a good project to carry out the details for complete intersections and the relevant references which play a similar role as \cite{Gr69} would be \cite{AdSp06}, \cite{Dim95}, and \cite{Ter90}.
-Secondly, it may seem artificial to study $\frC_\Bbbk$ at a first glance; we study the category $\frC_\Bbbk$ whose objects are $(\cA,\cdot, K)$, where we \textit{do not require compatibility} between the super-commutative product $\cdot$ and the differential $K$, and whose morphisms are \textit{not structure preserving maps} in the sense that they preserve only additive and differential structures (i.e. they are cochain maps) not super-commutative ring structure (note a difference between the category $\frC_\Bbbk$ and the category of CDGAs, i.e. commutative differential graded algebras, where all the structures are \textit{compatible}).
-But this category $\frC_\Bbbk$ is worth investigating and studying; the objects in $\frC$ include BV algebras and the Griffiths period integral of the hypersurface $X_G$ can be interpreted (very neatly) as a morphism from $(\cA_X, \cdot, K_X)$ to the initial object $(\Bbbk,\cdot, 0)$ in the category $\frC_\Bbbk$.
+We will carry out the details for (toric) complete intersections in another papers and the relevant references which play a similar role as \cite{Gr69} would be \cite{AdSp06}, \cite{Dim95}, and \cite{Ter90}.
+Secondly, it may seem artificial to study $\frC_\Bbbk$ at a first glance: we study the category $\frC_\Bbbk$ whose objects are $(\cA,\cdot, K)$, where we \textit{do not require compatibility} between the super-commutative product $\cdot$ and the differential $K$, and whose morphisms are \textit{not structure preserving maps} in the sense that they preserve only additive and differential structures (i.e. they are cochain maps), not super-commutative ring structure (note a difference between the category $\frC_\Bbbk$ and the category of CDGAs, i.e. commutative differential graded algebras, where all the structures are \textit{compatible}).
+But this category $\frC_\Bbbk$ is worth investigating and studying; the objects in $\frC_\Bbbk$ include BV algebras, and the Griffiths period integral of the hypersurface $X_G$ can be interpreted (very neatly) as a morphism from $(\cA_X, \cdot, K_X)$ to the initial object $(\Bbbk,\cdot, 0)$ in the category $\frC_\Bbbk$.
 Further the shadow $L_\infty$-homotopy information obtained by applying the descendant functor \textit{measures the failure of compatibilities among structures} and reveals hidden structures on the period integral $C_{[\g]}$.\\

-The authors would like to thank Minhyong Kim for helpful comments and Gabriel C. Drummond-Cole for proofreading.
-The first author thanks John Terilla for useful discussions on related subjects.